llinders/iac-ansible-3tier/README.md

 3. Alter all ip addresses in the Vagrantfile to match your infrastructure.

 ### Running the project
-Once you have completed the setup steps you can deploy the infrastructure with the following command:
+Once you have completed the setup steps you can deploy the infrastructure with the following command from command line:
 `vagrant up`